Rebecca Liddiard: Early life and education

 Liddiard was born in 1991 in London, Ontario.
 She studied theatre performance at Ryerson University.
-Liddiard moved to Toronto when she was 18, and worked as a part-time office manager there for some time.
+Liddiard moved to Toronto when she was 18 and worked as a part-time office manager there for some time.

 Career

-In February 2016 Liddiard portrayed the lead character Thai in the Tarragon Theatre production of Kat Sandler's play Mustard.
+In February 2016, Liddiard portrayed the lead character Thai in the Tarragon Theatre production of Kat Sandler's play Mustard.

 She appeared as the lead character Ella in the web series MsLabelled, and had the recurring role of Hanna on the City science-fiction drama series Between.

 She achieved visibility after being cast in the role of Constable Adelaide Stratton in the British-Canadian-American period mystery series Houdini & Doyle in 2016.

-In 2017, Liddiard portrayed Mary Whitney in the CBC/Netflix miniseries Alias Grace, adapted from Margaret Atwood’s novel of the same name.
-Her performance was praised by the series’ writer and executive producer Sarah Polley, who said, “She has a magic to her that I haven’t seen before… She is arrestingly smart, full of life, and brave, and you can see all of that in her eyes.”

-In Atwood’s novel, the character is described as being “part Indian,” indicating Indigenous ancestry.
-The casting was noted within broader discussions of representation in Canadian film and television, reflecting a historical pattern of non-Indigenous actors portraying Indigenous characters — a practice that has become less common amid growing calls for appropriate representation.

 From 2017 to 2021, Liddiard played the regular role of Mary, a morality police officer in 1920s Toronto, in the CBC mystery-drama series, Frankie Drake Mysteries.
 In 2019, she played airplane crash survivor Madelyn in the first season of the British-Canadian thriller television series Departure.